jpoindexter/ReasonOps/docs/security/disclosure.md

 # 🛡 Vulnerability Disclosure Policy

 ReasonOps values the input of security researchers and ethical hackers in identifying potential vulnerabilities in our system.
-This document outlines our coordinated disclosure policy.
+This document outlines our coordinated disclosure policy, in alignment with industry standards such as ISO 29147 and NIST SP 800-115.

 ---